otacke/h5p-todo/README.md

 ### Accordion: Use Column as content wrapper

 ### (Collaborative) Post-it organizer
-Could be something like GoogleKeep, but open
+Could be something like GoogleKeep, but open (Multiplayer API needed)

 ### DialogCards
 Support other algorithms such as SM2 in Anki or SuperMemo.